 - The Hôtel de Vendôme (number 23)

-- The Bourvallais hotel (number 13)
+- The Bourvallais Hotel (number 13)

 - The Bataille de Francès hôtel (number 1)

-- Best Things to do Near Place Vendôme
+- Best Things to Do Near Place Vendôme

 - Shop at the world-renowned boutiques